 Drug testing for opiates

-Originating from the poppy plant, codeine and morphine are examples of naturally-occurring opiates which provide pain relief and depress the central nervous system.
+Originating from the poppy plant, codeine and morphine are examples of naturally-occurring opiates which provide pain relief and depress the central nervous system in the human body.
 Semi-synthetic opiates are derived from compounds found in the poppy plant which include hydrocodone, oxycodone, hydromorphone and oxymorphone.
 The term ’opioid’ refers to drugs that are chemically synthesized to mimic the physical effects of pain relief seen with opiates.
 Opioids include all drugs that act at opioid receptors and have pharmacological effects similar to opiates.

 - Morphine is the most abundant opiate derived from the opium plant.
 With hundreds of brand names, morphine is an analgesic drug that acts directly on the central nervous system.
 It is a schedule II (or III, depending on formulation) narcotic often used before and after surgical procedures to alleviate severe pain.
 Side effects include constipation, loss of appetite, nausea, vomiting, stomach pain, headache, and trouble sleeping.
 Morphine has a high potential for addiction and dependence.